Black women filmmakers: 2020s

-An analysis of top films from 2007 to 2021 shows “real progress behind the camera,” according to the report released by the USC Annenberg Inclusion Initiative.
-Out of 1,542 directors over that span, just 5.4% were women of the 5.4% 2% were black women.
+An analysis of top films from 2007 to 2021 shows “real progress behind the camera,” according to the report released by the USC Annenberg Inclusion Initiative; however, of the 1,542 directors over that span, "less than 2%" represented "minority female directors".
 At the Sundance Film Festival 2020, three black women directors took home a prize.

 Maïmouna Doucouré is a French film maker.
 Her feature film, Cuties, first premiered at the 2020 Sundance Film Festival.
 Radha Blank made her first feature film, The 40-Year-Old Version, in 2020.
 Blank went on to win the Directing Award in the U.S Dramatic Competition.

 Regina King's One Night in Miami..., her feature film directorial debut, premiered at the Venice Film Festival on September 7, 2020, a first for an African-American female director.

+Global representation

+Globally, Black women filmmakers continue to break boundaries.
+Mati Diop, a French-Senegalese director made history with her film, "Atlantics" at Cannes in 2019.
+Initiatives alike "Black Women Disrupt the Web" (Brazil, Colombia, Kenya, South Africa) and Diversity in Cannes are supporting a new wave of film-making across the African diaspora yearly, aiming to counter the under representation in the field, while highlighting international talent.